 The Great Dane is a gentle giant.
-They are loving and nice with kids.
-They’ll protect their home.
-If raised with other animals, Great Danes normally get along.
+They are loving and nice with kids, and they’ll protect their home.
+If raised with other animals, Great Danes normally get along with fellow pets.
 However, if you want a pet that will live a long time, this may not be the dog for you.
-How long do Great Danes live?
-Sadly, the Great Dane lifespan averages 9 years.
+Sadly, the Great Dane lifespan averages just nine years.

 How Long Do Great Danes Live?

 Compared to other large breeds, Great Danes suffer a raw deal when it comes to lifespan.
-The Great Dane lifespan is 8 to 10 years, with some lasting as little as 6 or 7 years.
+The Great Dane lifespan is eight to 10 years but may be as short as six or seven years.
 Rarely, some live up to 12 years.

-Aside from scientific uncertainties, Great Danes are susceptible to several health issues that can reduce their lives, including:
+Aside from scientific uncertainties, Great Danes are susceptible to several health issues that can reduce their lives.
+We cover a few of them below.

 The Great Dane is prone to bloat, a potentially fatal illness caused by stomach twisting and blood supply being cut off.
 Bloat recurrence is common in dogs, so ask your vet about bloat symptoms and how to avoid it if you own a Great Dane.